Event Agenda

 Speakers

-Dr. Nikiwe Kaunda (Keynote Speaker, Operations Manager, Southern Africa Trust), Dr. Richard Sambaiga (Moderator, Senior Lecturer, University of Dar es Salaam), Justice Rutenge (Executive Director, FCS), Rachel Gondo (Accountability Systems Consultant), Fulgence Massawe (Acting Executive Director, LHRC)
+Keynote Speech: Dr. Nikiwe Kaunda (Operations Manager, Southern Africa Trust), Moderator: Japheth Makongo (Ubunifu Associates), Speakers: Rachel Gondo (Accountability Systems Consultant), Fulgence Massawe (Acting Executive Director, LHRC)

 Venue:Main Hall